 PFC Donald Eugene Knipshield was born on August 31, 1921, to Mae Loretta Conroy-Knipshield and William Isaac Knipshield in Janesville, Wisconsin, and was one of the couple’s five children.
 The family’s home was on Parker Avenue, on the Rock River, in Janesville.
 His father died in 1933.
-Donald attended St. Mary’s Grade School and later Janesville High School and graduated in 1939.
-After high school, he worked as a typist for a lumber yard.
-While he was working, he joined the Wisconsin National Guard’s 32nd Divisional Tank Company, with his friend, Wesley Elmer to earn some extra money.
-The company was headquartered in the armory in Janesville.
-On November 25, at 7:00 A.M. the members of the company were inducted into the U.S. Army and given physicals; By noon the same day, two men had failed their physicals and been released from federal service.
-As A Company, 192nd Tank Battalion, and men lived in the armory for the next few days.
+Donald attended St. Mary’s Grade School and later Janesville High School where he worked on the school newspaper with George Prueher.
+Donald graduated in 1939, and after high school, he worked as a typist for a lumber yard.
+While he was working, he joined the Wisconsin National Guard’s 32nd Divisional Tank Company, in Janesville, with his friend, Wesley Elmer to earn some extra money.

 Capt Walter Write, during February, commanded a composite tank unit made of men from all the companies of the battalion.
 The unit left Ft.
 Knox on a problematic move at 9:00 A.M. and consisted of three motorcycles, two scout cars, sixteen tanks, one ambulance, and supply, fuel, and kitchen trucks.
 The route was difficult and chosen so that the men could become acquainted with their equipment.
 They also had to watch out for simulated enemy planes.
 Bridges were avoided whenever it was possible and they had to ford the rivers.
 At noon, the column stopped for a short rest, and for lunch that did not materialize.
 A guide had failed to stay at one of the crossings until the kitchen truck arrived there, so instead of turning into the woods, the truck went straight.
 After the break, Capt.
 Write ordered the men back to Ft.
 Knox without having been fed.
 It appears they took part in several of these maneuvers at this time.